top of page

 Transverse Fracture

-Transverse fractures occur when the break in the bone runs horizontally, perpendicular to the long axis of the bone.
-These fractures usually affect the body's long bones, including the thigh, shin, calf, upper arm, forearm and collarbone.
-The most common causes include traumas like falls or car accidents.
+Transverse fractures occur when the bone breaks horizontally, running perpendicular to the long axis of the bone.
+These fractures typically involve the body's long bones, such as the femur (thigh), tibia (shin), fibula (calf), humerus (upper arm), radius and ulna (forearm), and clavicle (collarbone).
+The most frequent causes are traumatic incidents like falls or car accidents.

 Greenstick Fracture

-Greenstick fractures occur when a bone bends and partially breaks like a small, green branch on a tree bends before breaking.
-These fractures are commonly seen in children because their bones contain more collagen and are more flexible than adult bones.
-The forearm and lower leg bones are the most frequently affected by greenstick fractures.
+Greenstick fractures happen when a bone bends and partially breaks, resembling how a small, green branch bends before snapping.
+These fractures are most commonly observed in children, as their bones contain more collagen and are more flexible than adults.
+The forearm and lower leg bones are the areas most frequently affected by greenstick fractures.

 Spiral Fracture

-A spiral fracture occurs when a bone is twisted with force, causing it to break in a spiral pattern along its length.
-These fractures are caused by falls or other traumas.
-Some of the most common areas affected by spiral fractures include the thigh, shin, calf, ankle, upper arm, forearm, fingers and hand.
+A spiral fracture occurs when a bone is subjected to a twisting force, resulting in a break that follows a spiral pattern along its length.
+These fractures typically arise from falls or other traumatic incidents.
+Commonly affected areas include the thigh, shin, calf, ankle, upper arm, forearm, fingers, and hand.

 Stress Fracture

-A stress fracture occurs when the bone is subjected to repetitive stress or overuse, causing small cracks to form.
-These fractures are caused by repetitive impacts, such as running or jumping.
-Stress fractures can also occur in people with bone-weakening conditions such as osteoporosis.
+A stress fracture occurs when a bone experiences repetitive stress or overuse, forming small cracks.
+These fractures are typically caused by repeated impacts from activities like running or jumping.
+Additionally, stress fractures can occur in individuals with bone-weakening conditions, such as osteoporosis.

 Compression Fracture

-Compression fractures are caused when a bone is compressed or squeezed, causing it to lose height and shape.
-These fractures most commonly occur in the vertebrae of the spine due to osteoporosis, trauma, or tumours.
-These fractures can affect posture as time passes, causing the spine to curve forward and leading to a hunched-over appearance.
+Compression fractures occur when a bone is compressed or squeezed, resulting in a loss of height and shape.
+These fractures most frequently affect the vertebrae in the spine and can be caused by osteoporosis, trauma, or tumors.
+Over time, compression fractures can impact posture, causing the spine to curve forward and resulting in a hunched appearance.

 Oblique Fracture